The Basics of Branding. Understanding Branding from Logo to Positioning

 Source: https://www.adsoftheworld.com/campaigns/fact

-If you didn’t know, the modern three-point seat belt, used in every vehicle, was developed by Volvo engineer Nils Bohlin.
-And since then, among others, Volvo Cars has also developed the Side Impact Protection System (SIPS).
+If you didn’t know, Volvo engineer Nils Bohlin developed the modern three-point seat belt used in every vehicle.
+Since then, Volvo Cars has also developed the Side Impact Protection System (SIPS).

 The Strategic Triangle

 Besides clarityconsistency, and constancy, there are some other Cs you may want to consider when building a brand.
-Kenichi Ohmae, a Japanese consultant, defined a business model called “The Strategic Triangle” or “The 3 Cs of Brand Development”.
-And this concept focuses on the company, the customer, and the competition.
+Kenichi Ohmae, a Japanese consultant, defined a business model called “The Strategic Triangle” or “The 3 Cs of Brand Development.”
+This concept focuses on the company, the customer, and the competition.

 Ohmae’s Strategic Triangle emphasizes what we have already mentioned: